There are some basic terminologies in the field of security.

 - It cannot be changed: once forged, …

-Which is the Best Biometric
+Which is the Best Biometric?

-Fingerprint recognition has long been favored among many biometric Identification technologies due to its uniqueness and permanence.
+Biometric recognition has long been favored among many biometric Identification technologies due to its uniqueness and permanence.

-Nowadays, fingerprint recognition considered to be the best choice for most applications from network security systems to compact devices, due to its accuracy, speed, reliability, non-intrusive interfaces, and cost-effectiveness, resulting in acquiring 50% of the shares in biometric markets.
+Nowadays, Biometric recognition considered to be the best choice for most applications from network security systems to compact devices, due to its accuracy, speed, reliability, non-intrusive interfaces, and cost-effectiveness, resulting in acquiring 50% of the shares in biometric markets.